acomaviation/aerobid-legal-docs/cookie_policy.md

+---
-# Cookie Policy
+title: Cookie Policy

-March 4, 2022
+---

 This cookie policy describes how ACOM Aviation Ltd (“**ACOM**”) uses cookies and other similar technologies in connection with the AeroBid platform (“**AeroBid**”).
 Any capitalised terms used and not otherwise defined below has the meaning assigned to it in the Privacy Policy.